mxahan/digital-cv/index.md

 - Hasan, Zahid, Sreenivasan Ramasamy Ramamurthy, and Nirmalya Roy.
 "CamSense: A camera-based contact-less heart activity monitoring."
 Smart Health 23 (2022): 100240.

 ### Under review
-- both of our under review works are double blined.
+- One our under review works are double blined.
 Will update it as soon as I get green signal.

 ## Experiences
 ---